Foreign Earned Income Exclusion – Form 2555 [Updated For Tax Year 2020]

 What Is the Physical Presence Test?

 The physical presence test requires you to be physically present in one or more foreign countries for a minimum of 330 full days during a period of 12 consecutive months.
 Keep in mind that, although the 12-month period must be consecutive, the days themselves do not need to be consecutive.
-You can qualify for the Foreign Earned Income Exclusion using the physical presence test whether you are a U.S. resident alien or a U.S. citizen.
+You can qualify for the Foreign Earned Income Exclusion using the physical presence test.
+This is the case whether you are a U.S. citizen or resident alien.

-Many expats find that this test is easier to pass than the bona fide residence test because it only requires being present in a foreign country, as opposed to establishing a specific type of residence or demonstrating your intentions.
+Many expats find that this test is easier to pass than the bona fide residence test.
+It only requires being present in a foreign country.
+As opposed to establishing a specific type of residence or demonstrating your intentions.

 Defining “Full Day”

-For the purposes of this test, the IRS defines a “full day” as a period of 24 consecutive hours that begins at midnight.
+The IRS defines a “full-day” as a period of 24 consecutive hours that begins at midnight.
 During this entire period, you must be physically present in a foreign country and/or passing over a foreign country.
 You cannot count any days in which you were present in a foreign country in violation of U.S. law.

-You can still meet this requirement even if you travel back and forth to the United States multiple times during the year.
-However, it is important to keep careful track of timing and plan accordingly to avoid spending too much time in the U.S.
+You can still meet this requirement even if you travel back and forth to the U.S. multiple times.
+However, it is important to plan accordingly to avoid spending too much time in the U.S.

 Does it Matter Why I Was Abroad?

-For the purposes of the physical presence test, your reason for being outside of the United States and present in a foreign country is not relevant.
-You can count any and all days you spent abroad, whether you were working, on vacation or traveling for some other purpose.
+For the purposes of the physical presence test, your reason for being outside of the U.S. and present in a foreign country is not relevant.
+Count all days you spent abroad, whether you were working, on vacation, or traveling for some other purpose.

 How Do I Count Time Spent Traveling?

 Time spent traveling may or may not count toward your 330-day total.
-For example, when traveling to and from the United States, any time spent over international waters will not count toward your 330-day total.
-However, if you are traveling from one foreign country to another, your travel time can still be counted as long as it lasts less than 24 hours.
-If your trip takes more than 24 hours, you will lose all days spent traveling, and the next full day you can count will be the first full day spent at your destination.
+For example, any time spent over international waters will not count toward your 330-day total.
+However, if you are traveling from one foreign country to another, your travel time can still be counted.
+So long as it lasts less than 24 hours.
+If your trip takes more than 24 hours, you will lose all days spent traveling.
+And the next full day you can count will be the first full day spent at your destination.